Cassandra Butts: Nomination to be Ambassador to the Bahamas

 On February 7, 2014, Butts was nominated by President Obama to be United States Ambassador to the Bahamas.
 The Senate held a committee hearing on her nomination in May 2014, but took no action the rest of the year, and her nomination lapsed with the end of the 113th United States Congress.

 With the new Congress, Obama renominated her to the post on February 5, 2015.
 The United States Senate Committee on Foreign Relations reported her nomination to the full U.S. Senate on May 21, 2015.
 However, Butts' nomination was blocked by several Republican senators.
-First, Sen. Ted Cruz placed a blanket hold on all U.S. State Department nominees after he was upset with Obama for the Iran nuclear deal.
-However, after Cruz lifted those holds, Sen. Tom Cotton then stepped in and once again, to protest an issue unrelated to the specific nominees, blocked Butts' nomination and the nominations of ambassador nominees to Sweden and Norway after the Secret Service had leaked private information about a fellow member of Congress.
+First, Senator Ted Cruz placed a blanket hold on all U.S. State Department nominees after he was upset with Obama for the Iran nuclear deal.
+However, after Cruz lifted those holds, Senator Tom Cotton then stepped in and once again, to protest an issue unrelated to the specific nominees, blocked Butts' nomination and the nominations of ambassador nominees to Sweden and Norway after the Secret Service had leaked private information about a fellow member of Congress.
 Cotton later lifted his holds on the nominees to Sweden and Norway, but kept his hold on Butts' nomination.

 Butts told New York Times columnist Frank Bruni that she had visited Cotton about his objections to her nomination, and Cotton told her that because he knew that Obama and Butts were friends, blocking Butts was a way to "inflict special pain on the president," Bruni wrote.
 According to Bruni's article, a spokeswoman for Cotton did not dispute Butts' account but did emphasize Cotton's respect for Butts and for her career.

 Butts died on May 25, 2016, still awaiting a Senate vote.
 For several weeks after Butts' death, her nomination had remained pending before the U.S. Senate on its executive calendar.
 Obama formally withdrew her nomination on June 9, 2016.